cbushdor/-MyDefaultValues4Vim/README.md

 I noticed that, when a plugin is installed, within *.vimrc* we cannot access nor function(s) or some values defined from withing this new pluggin installed...
 May be I am new to vim scripting?

-# New feature
+# How to add *a new feature*

 We enhanced the script.
 For now, it is strictly recommended that you create a file that contains the script.
+Don't mix with this file anymore.
 Here we created  *DeleteTrailingWS_txt* file name and its content:

 ```
 function!
 DeleteTrailingWS()